basp/notes/projectitis.md

 Also, if you do insist on having everybody put their thingy in the proper pigeonhole then why not just use directories instead?
 You *don't* really need separate projects for that.

 ### For deployment
-This is the only valid reason, maybe.
+This is one of the few valid reasons, maybe.
 If can point to a reason why having another project/assembly is valid then it will be because it eases deployment *somehow*.
 However, that somehow better have a good explanation.

 ### It's a good way to start over
 It's not.
 It looks like nobody has a clue except just start a new project and hope it goes better this time.
 And that we can integrate it into the main code base somehow (hardly ever happens fully).
 So you end up with two solutions/ways of doing things to the same problem.
 And then a while later somebody thinks, just start over with a new project and surely it will go better.
 And now we have three.
 Cool.